 Can My 11-year-old Join The College?

 Yes, but only for the academic year intake of September 2025.
 Schools typically use 2 to 3 years (Yrs 7, 8 and 9) to prepare students for the commencement of GCSE courses.
-Similarly, we require 2 or 3 years to ready our students for GCSE courses, during our preparatory years, usually Years 3, 4 and 5.
+Similarly, we require 2 or 3 years to ready our students for GCSE courses, during our preparatory years, English school Years 4 and 5.

 Apart from the need for better preparation for GCSEs, our experience has shown that individuals approaching or in their teenage years can show greater resistance to changes in their prayer life, catechesis, and the pursuit of virtue.
 In contrast, younger children tend to handle these life adaptations more effortlessly.
 Accepting adolescents as an entry point may have a detrimental impact on the learning and overall experience of all students.
 For these reasons, we do not permit entry beyond 2025 for those aged over 10.